MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/Get-AzureRmBackupVaultCredentials.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmBackupVaultCredentials** cmdlet downloads the vault credentials file for an azure_2 Backup vault.
+The **Get-AzureRmBackupVaultCredentials** cmdlet downloads the vault credentials file for an Azure Backup vault.

-Backup uses a vault credential file to connect a server to the azure_2 Backup vault and register it.
+Backup uses a vault credential file to connect a server to the Azure Backup vault and register it.
 You must register a server before Backup can send backup data to the vault.

 ## EXAMPLES